 About UBC Energy and Water Services

 It’s within this context that UBC created the new Energy and Water Services (EWS) unit in the spring of 2014, to establish a centre of energy and utility system expertise—for both operations and infrastructure—for the Vancouver campus.
 The unit’s activities are divided into two groups: Energy Planning and Innovation (EPI), and Generation and Distribution.
-The EWS team consists of existing staff members from UBC’s Building Operations and Campus and Community Planning departments, with governance enhanced by an advisory board.
+The EWS team consists of existing staff members from UBC’s Building Operations and Campus & Community Planning departments.

 Reduce UBC’s consumption of energy and water, and eliminate our greenhouse gas emissions by 2050 through mindful stewardship of our campus energy and water resources.